 Group Health Research Institute (GHRI) supports its research programs with a solid infrastructure of highly skilled teams and resources, including:

-Research clinic: GHRI's recently expanded, state-of-the-art research clinic in Downtown Seattle features staff and equipment capable of supporting a broad range of clinical trials.
+GHRI's recently expanded, state-of-the-art research clinic in downtown Seattle features staff and equipment capable of supporting a broad range of clinical trials.
 See detailed information about its amenities, staff, and studies.

 In addition to the capabilities above, GHRI provides the following tools to the research community.